-Thompson, a Democrat, was the representative for Mississippi's 1st congressional district from 1849 to 1851.
+Thompson was the representative for Mississippi’s 1st congressional district and was a Democrat.
+He served from 1849 to 1851.

 From Dec 1839 to Mar 1851, Thompson missed 942 of 4,014 roll call votes, which is 23.5%.
 This is on par with the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.